MiviaLab/GenderRecognitionFramework/README.md

 This repository contains the code for the paper *Gender recognition in the wild: a robustness evaluation over corrupted images - A. Greco, A. Saggese, M. Vento, V. Vigilante - Journal of Ambient Intelligence and Humanized Computing 2020*

-If you use this code in your research please cite this paper.
+If you use this code in your research, please cite this paper.

 Gender recognition framework provided by [MIVIA Lab](https://mivia.unisa.it), including training and evaluation code.